Plant Diversity Through Time

 Education and Professional Experience

-2017-ongoing Senior Scientist / Curator of the Herbaria (BAS/BASBG/RENZ), Department of Environmental Sciences - Botany, University of Basel, Switzerland.
+2017-ongoing Senior Scientist / Curator of the Herbaria (BAS/BASBG/RENZ, since 2017) and Botanical Garden (since 2021), Department of Environmental Sciences - Botany, University of Basel, Switzerland.

 2015-2017 Early Career Research Fellow, Department of Comparative Plant and Fungal Biology, Royal Botanic Gardens, Kew, United Kingdom.